Portfolio CV Home

 “The grass on Hiiemägi was flattened into waves by the wind.
 The only things upright were trees and twigs.
 The curves of the grass perfectly summed up the way that the wind moves over the form of this piece of land. ... with the passing of these trees the land has been sculpted in another way.”

-The artist’s blog from the beginning of their residence in Estonia, through the winter and into the spring, provided a way to capture the movements and moments in the overarching journeys.
+Artist’s blog from the beginning of their residence in Estonia, through the winter and into the spring, providing a way to capture the movements and moments.
 The writing of the blog became essential to the research and process of practice.

 References: